anissen/solitaire/tasks.md

     * theme-5 plays on puzzle
 * Make a "retry"-button if the server cannot be contacted
 * Make the background take up the entire screen (?)
+* TRY to make the deck start with only two colors
+* Rename "Normal" mode?
+* Make Strive tutorial point to score label
+* Make Survival tutorial point to score label
+* Add some tutorial for wins/rank on the menu screen
+* Make highlight tweets of
+   * Wins/ranking juicy effects (e.g. plus show ranking screen)
+   * Images in tutorial
+   * Stars in highscore list?

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game